 Molecular Genetics of Angiogenesis

-Our laboratory’s main objective is to obtain a better understanding of how distinct signalling pathways control the different context-dependent behaviours of the diverse cell types that compose the vascular system and that are essential for new blood vessel formation.
-This knowledge will be fundamental to better modulate angiogenesis in damaged, ischemic or growing tissues.
+Our laboratory’s main objective is to obtain a better understanding of how distinct signalling pathways control the different context-dependent behaviours of the diverse cell types that compose the vascular system and that are essential for new blood vessel formation, a process named as angiogenesis.
+This knowledge will be fundamental to better modulate angiogenesis in growing, damaged, ischemic or cancerous tissues.

 In the next years, we will continue to develop new genetic technology of broad relevance, in order to be able to analyse gene function with higher accuracy and resolution in vivo.
-This will allow us to better understand the main genetic mechanisms controlling the biology of blood vessels, not only during tissue development but also in homeostasis or in disease.
-This knowledge can be later used to effectively regulate angiogenesis and vascular function in diverse physiological and pathological settings (Figure 1).
+This will allow us to better understand the main genetic mechanisms controlling the biology of blood vessels, not only during tissue development but also in homeostasis or in cardiovascular disease.
+This knowledge can be later used to effectively regulate angiogenesis and vascular function in diverse physiological and pathological settings (Figure 5).